JelenaRaonic/Web_scrapping/README.md

 5.How many terrestrial (Earth) days exist in a Martian year?

-Last, export the DataFrame to a export-df.csv file.
+Last, export the DataFrame to a exported-df.csv file.